MontzCode/Bioinformatics-Assignment-Tool/README.md

 # Contact

-For queries, please contact Monty Nkpa.
-Connect with me on LinkedIn: https://www.linkedin.com/in/monty-nkpa-7a4a7623b/
+For queries, connect with me on LinkedIn: https://www.linkedin.com/in/monty-nkpa-7a4a7623b/